tyaga/sfVkontaktePlugin/README.md

 Use Doctrine Collection $this->user->Friends - to get friends list of current user.

-These fields automatically updating every 24 hours (it can be changed by redefine getNeedFetch of your myUser class).
+These fields are automatically updating every 24 hours (it can be changed by redefine getNeedFetch of your myUser class).

 ### Client side, vkApp class